We use cookies to store user settings and preferences on this site. We do not preserve any personal data in cookies.

 What is the Solution?

-Vanadium oxides are promising candidates for cathode materials in aqueous zinc-ion batteries with low cost and high capacity, yet requirements for long cycling necessitate the development of increasingly stable structure, which has been lacking in existing research.
+Vanadium oxides are promising candidates for cathode materials in aqueous zinc-ion batteries with incredibly high capacity, yet requirements for long cycling necessitate the development of increasingly stable structure.
 This solution offers a stable structure, enabling practical use of vanadium oxides in batteries.
+As battery technology pushes towards new horizons beyond lithium ion, this technology offers a viable alternative.

 Patent Information: